Inpatient Drug and Alcohol Medical Detox Centre in Scotland, UK

 During this next stage, you will take part in various forms of holistic therapies, which are tailored to address the underlying psychological, emotional and behavioural aspects of drug or alcohol addiction.
 Our expert therapists will work closely with you to equip you with healthy coping strategies to help you maintain your recovery once inpatient treatment has been completed.

-Every patient is supported in their unique journey so that their path to recovery is sustainable.
+At Castle Craig, every patient is supported in their unique journey to make their path to recovery more sustainable.

 Discover Recovery at Castle Craig